Hiimus/arca_bookstore/TESTING.md

 ### Shopping Bag
 In the shopping bag page the site would crash if not whole numbers was added, i.e 1.5.
 This [Stack overflow](https://stackoverflow.com/questions/37043867/how-to-avoid-decimal-values-in-input-type-number) thread helped me solve it by adding some JavaScript that only allow whole numbers.

+### Favicon
+The favicon generated errors in the console in production mode, but not on the deployed site.
+I found a helpful fix for it that removed the error.
+I just needed to add crossorigin="use-credentials" in the html link.
+This removed the error in the console in production mode, but made the error appear in the deployed version.
+I concluded that deployed version is what is important, so I removed the "fix".
+This might issue might also be under the section of "Unsolved Bugs", but it doesn't bother me if the favicon actually works and doesn't raise any errors in the console.

 ### Screen Flickering
 For some reason, on some pages the screen was flickering when hovering over elements that had a hover effect.
 This [Github](https://github.com/jackmoore/autosize/issues/307) thread helped me fix it by adding `overlfow: scroll` to the body in the base.html.

 ## Unsolved Bugs

+### Login
+On the login page, there is an option to use the "Remember me" checkbox.
+This works in production, but not on the deployed site.
+I noticed this just before the deadline and I didn't find a solution to the problem.